 We admire our sports heroes because they are the people we would have liked to be (at least on the playing fields).
 In the 60’s you could have wanted to be Gary Sobers whether you were a Batsman, Fast bowler, Spinner or Fielder, because he did it all exceptionally well, at the highest level of cricket.
 Sobers also looked cool doing it with his inimitable upturned collar and loping stride,which made you think of a tiger.

 You can look up his statistics, here I’ll tell you that as a batsman he is one of the Greatest ever, playing many amazing innings for the West Indies.
 True, often after another alltime great he’s forever linked with, Rohan Kanhai had destroyed the bowlers.
-As a boy at the venerable Bourda Cricket Ground in Georgetown Guyana, I watched with my Dad as Kanhai and Sobers dissected the field with power, grace and beauty to score 150 and 152 respectively.
+As a boy at the venerable Bourda Cricket Ground in Georgetown Guyana, I have a memory of watching with my Dad as Kanhai and Sobers dissected the field with power, grace and beauty to score 150 and 152 respectively.

 Batting is a science, and done by men like Sobers it is also art.
 I learned that art existed not only on a stage, or in a museum, but on the green fields of cricket.
 Unlike a dancer’s movement, here art was functional, executing a skill whilst being opposed by others trying to stop you from performing.
 Gary Sobers was an artist.